Samuelmm15/React-Programming-Course/41-Lesson-TailwindCSS-Form-and-Button-Styling/41-lesson-app/README.md

-# 40 lesson Notes
+# 41 lesson Notes

-At this lesson, we are going to display the posible errors that can be found at the form of the customer page.
+At this lesson, we are going to know a little bit more about the styling using TailWindCSS.
+At this case, we are going to edit the buttons and the forms of the customer page.